Walking On a Wire—an Ode to Romantic Musical Couples

 This is what really close listening to musical couples will remind you, that unlike in the Fleetwood Mac-inspired melodrama nearest you, real-life partnership isn’t all sex or schisms, all cuddles or coke spoons.
 It carries with it repetition, and fragility, and inexorable approaching loss, whether of love or of life itself.
 Music can make time feel suspended, but it can only make that long slow fall more beautiful, not arrest it.
 Stevie sang it herself: The landslide will bring you down.

-4. Amy Millan of Stars was the girlfriend of co-lead singer Torqil Campbell, but then went on to marry bassist Evan Cranley.
+- Amy Millan of Stars was engaged to bandmate and keyboardist Chris Seligman, but went on to marry another bandmate, bassist Evan Cranley.
 And that’s just one story.

 1 I’m ripping off one of Jack Handey’s “Deep Thoughts” jokes here, in which the punchline was “the story of Popeye.”